trychlos/pwix-accounts-ui/README.md

     Value is expected to be a string which contains HTML code, or a function which returns such a string.

+- `signupEmailPlaceholder`
+- `signupUsernamePlaceholder`
+- `signupPasswdOnePlaceholder`
+- `signupPasswdTwoPlaceholder`

+    Display personalization.

+    These options let the application provides its own content for the corresponding fields.

+    Value is expected to be a string, or a function which returns a string.

 - `signinLink`
 - `signupLink`
 - `resetLink`